Skip to content

 179. Company has provided valid legal documents to Open Timber Portal on taxes, fees and royalties (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

 180. Whistleblowing procedure?